abbreviatedman/api-class/fundamentals-of-api-development/talks/api-architectures/index.md

 ## REST

-- Started in 2000 from a research paper.
+- Started in 2000 from a CS research paper.
-- Can be used to send any data (json now most popular)
+- Can be used to send any data (JSON now most popular)

 Pros: